55Honey/Acore_Sortmachine/README.md

 # Acore_Sortmachine

 **Make sure you have decent backups!
-Do not run the .SQL file it produces on a live server.**
+Do not run the .SQL file it produces on a live server without testing.**

 * Please report your findings if you try it.
 Thank you!
 * Credits to Disclosurez for large scale testing.